Odisha's BJD says ready for early elections | Politics

 - India

-The ruling BJD in Odisha said it was prepared to face an early election in the state.
+The ruling BJD in Odisha on Tuesday said it was prepared to face an early election in the state.

 Noting that Union minister Dharmendra Pradhan and BJP state president Manmohan Samal have already spoken about early elections, Mishra said BJD is always prepared for it.